DataDog/hiring-engineers/answers.md

 ![Create Dashboard UI](/eplee123/dashboard-create.png)

 In addition, for those who prefer to script or code the creation and management of Timeboards and Screenboards can use the Datadog API.
 This allows for the ability to automate through scripts.
-In addition, there are features from the API that are not yet available in the UI.
+As a note, there are features from the API that are not yet available in the UI.
+So there are instances that use of API would be needed over UI.

 *Exercise: Create Timeboard using Datadog API*